 Option 2: The State purchases an option to the assets

-This approach assume that the State would purchase an option from SCE, essentially the right for a set number of years, to purchase the transmission assets if it is deemed in the State’s interest.
+This approach assumes that the State would purchase an option from SCE, essentially the right for a set number of years, to purchase the transmission assets if it is deemed in the State’s interest.
 SCE would then use the option fee to help restore its financial stability.
 The transaction might look like the following.

-The State would purchase a three-year option to purchase SCE’s transmission assets at a price to be determined by the State.
-The exercise of the option would be conditioned upon the state gaining the rights to purchase the SDG&E, PG&E and municipal utility systems necessary to construct a statewide grid.
+The State would purchase a three (five?)-year option to purchase SCE’s transmission assets at a price to be determined by the State.
+The exercise of the option would be conditioned upon the state gaining the rights to purchase the SDG&E, PG&E and municipal (?) utility systems necessary to construct a statewide grid.

 The option value would be used to reduce SCE debt.
 Upon exercise of option, value would be included in transmission rates.
+If the option is not exercised, ?????

 The State would take all steps within its jurisdiction to retain as a matter of statute California’s “net” metering principles for load served by customer-specific generation.
 Maintaining this policy would avoid increases in metering costs, Transmission Access Charges, Grid Management Charges and ancillary services costs, and scheduling charges and, thereby, encouraging customer self-reliance.